 The distinction is that God does the forgiving, the priest has simply been commissioned to carry this out.
 (2 Cor 5:18) The apostle is sent out "on behalf of Christ" with "God making appeal" through him and pleading "Be reconciled to God" (2 Cor 5:20)

 Catholics feel that the sinner sins in the material world and therefore the forgiveness must also manifest itself in the material world as well as in heaven.
 The only way that this can happen is through a human being - a priest.
 Jesus recognized that forgiveness must still be manifested in the material world after he died.
 This is why he commissioned the apostles to do it, and this is why Catholics believe this has continued to this day through priestly secession in obedience to Jesus' command "whatever you bind on earth will be bound in heaven."
 This does not take away from Christ's role as the One True Priest, it actually empowers his role on earth.
 There is a great song by an Evangelical Christian rock band Audio Adrenaline that says, "I want to be your hands, I want to be your feet."
 Catholics have no problem that Jesus has ordained some to act on his behalf in the material world.
 We must remember, the priest is not the one who forgives.
 The forgiveness comes from Jesus.
 Before every confession the priest calls upon Jesus to come.
 He is simply performing a service for Jesus.
-Jesus was not against the priesthood, he honoured and respected it, and I believe he is inviting us to do the same.
-The priest in our parish is a very humble man who is from India, where he served in a leprosy colony for five years.
-He is truly a servant and a great priest.
+Jesus was not against the priesthood, he honoured and respected it, and we believe He is inviting us to do the same.

-Catholics believe that there was something special about the apostles, and although he gave power to all who believe in Christ, there was special consideration to the apostles.
-Some Evangelicals believe that Matthew 28:16-20 is for all.
-However, he said it to the 11 disciples
+Catholics believe that there was something special about the apostles, and although He gave power to all who believe in Christ, there was special consideration to the eleven apostles (Matthew 28:16-20):

-One of the big complaints against the Catholic practice of Confession with a priest is that people can just run back to the Priest every week and live poorly the rest of the time.
+One of the big complaints against the Catholic practice of Confession with a priest is that people can just run back to the priest every week and live poorly the rest of the time.
 God was clear that it will not go well for those who willfully persist in sin after having received the knowledge of the truth.
-(Heb 10:26) So if a Catholic makes insincere confession there could be some serious "Temporal Punishment."
-And God knows the heart.
-In my experience, the Catholics who go to confession are usually sincere.
+(Heb 10:26) So if a Catholic makes an insincere confession there could be some serious "Temporal Punishment."
+God knows the heart.
+In our experience, the Catholics who go to confession are usually sincere.
 The nominal Catholics (the Christmas and Easter crowd) wouldn't be caught anywhere near a confessional.
-More about Confession in my article on the Sacraments.
+More about Confession in the article on the Sacraments.

 Catholics feel this commission is not without biblical precedent.
 In the Old Testament we see prophets passing on power to their successors by the laying on of hands and anointing.
 For example: